-'A twelvemonth and a day' was first published in 1985 and is a semi-autobiographical account of the first twelve years of a boy's life.
+'A twelvemonth and a day' was first published in 1985 and is a semi-autobiographical account of the first 12 years of a boy's life.
 It is about the golden days before experience imposes itself and limits exploration of the world.

 The book's author, Christopher Rush, was born in St Monans in 1944.
 His archive is now held in the National Library of Scotland's manuscript collections.